shsagir/play-area-sync/docs/company-collaboration.md

 ##### How to actively leave a Company

-In the Dashboard > "Your Account" > "Companies" > {{ Company Name }} > "Leave Company" button
+In the Dashboard > "Your Account" > "Companies" > {{ Company Name }} > "Leave Company" button.
 There is one special case in which you can not leave a Company and that is when you are the last Owner.
 A Company must have at least one Owner.

 #### Passive: An Owner or Admin terminates Company access for another Account